syth3/Install-Scripts/README.md

-# Miscellaneous-Scripts
+# Kali-Install-Docker
-Random useful scripts
+Two scripts to install Docker in the RIT labs